t1mmen/RaygunCake/README.md

-CakePHP 2.0 Raygun
+CakePHP 2.x [Raygun.io] Plugin
 ============

-A CakePHP plugin to use Raygun for errors and exceptions.
+A CakePHP plugin to use [Raygun.io](http://raygun.io) for errors and exceptions.
+Required PHP 5.3+ (due to Raygun4php dependency)

 Based on https://github.com/morrislaptop/AirbrakeCake